Vinelab/http/README.md

 # http://Client

-A smart and simple HTTP client for sending and recieving JSON and XML.
+A smart, simple and fault-tolerant HTTP client for sending and recieving JSON and XML.

 ## Installation

 ### Composer

-- `"vinelab/http": "dev-master"` or refer to [vinelab/http on packagist.org](https://packagist.org/packages/vinelab/http) for the latest version installation instructions.
+`composer require vinelab/http`

 ```php
 // change this to point correctly according